Learn how to improve as a competitive swimmer within the very unique environment at the US Naval Academy.

 Extended Day and Commuter campers will arrive at the same time (0815) and place (Lejeune Hall pool deck.)
-Commuter campers will stay with us through the second pool session and will be ready for pick- up at 1615.
-Extended day campers will stay with us through dinner and the evening presentation.
-Campers will be ready for pick-up at 2015/2030.
-2021 UPDATE: Extended day campers will be ready for pick up at 1800.
+DAY campers will stay with us through the second pool session and will be ready for pick- up at 1615.
+EXTENDED DAY campers will stay with us through dinner and the evening presentation.
+EXTENDED DAY campers will be ready for pick-up at 2015/2030.

 IMPORTANT NOTE: This schedule is different for the first and last days of camp.
-On the first day, commuter and extended day campers should check in between1300-1400 (1:00-2:00pm) and will be ready for pickup at 2015 on day one.
+On the first day, both DAY and EXTENDED DAY campers should check in between1300-1400 (1:00-2:00pm) and will be ready for pickup at 2015 on day one.
 On the last day, day & extended day campers will arrive at 0845 and will be ready for pick up at 1200.

 DAY & EXTENDED DAY CAMPERS

 Resident camps are open to swimmers who are nine years of age and older.
 Extended Day and Commuter camps areopen to all swimmers eight years of age and older.
 For the Stroke Camp, swimmers of most levels and abilities are welcome.
 If your camper has yet to participate for at least one season on a team and/or has limited competitive experience, then give us a call or email before registering your camper.
 NCAA rules allow graduated High School Seniors to attend camp.

 Residential swimmers will stay in Bancroft Hall, the dormitory of the U.S. Naval Academy.
 Swimmers are requested to bring their own sheets,(regular twin), blankets and pillow for a single bed.
 Swimmers will be roomed two, three or four per room.
 Accommodations are excellent.
 Mature, experienced male and female chaperones provide supervision in the hall and provide fun evening recreational programs.